-Maya Hamda provides administrative support to the Sr. Vice President of Global Good and Research.
+Maya Hamda provides administrative support to the Executive Vice President of Global Good and Research.
 Prior to joining Intellectual Ventures in 2012, Maya was an Executive Assistant to the CEO of one of the most-widely circulated newspapers in Jordan.

 Davina Inslee: Chief Counsel Global Good

 As Chief Counsel, Davina oversees all legal affairs including the licensing and commercialization of Global Good inventions and technologies and the obligations associated with furthering Global Good’s product and business development.